voytech/tabulate/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/voytech/tabulate/badge?s=356351985a7dd58359040b23f6d896d28af928af)](https://www.codefactor.io/repository/github/voytech/tabulate)
 [![Java CI with Gradle](https://github.com/voytech/tabulate/actions/workflows/gradle.yml/badge.svg?branch=master)](https://github.com/voytech/tabulate/actions/workflows/gradle.yml)

-Tabulate aids you in exporting your data collections into various tabular file formats.
+Tabulate helps you with exporting collections of objects into various tabular file formats.

 ## Why ?

-Exporting data to external file formats can be tedious and cumbersome - especially when your business wants to have reports covering vast majority of system functionalities.
+Exporting data to external file formats can be tedious and cumbersome - especially when business wants to have reports covering vast majority of system functionalities.
 Writing every exporting method using imperative API directly will soon make code verbose, error prone, hard to read and maintain.
-This is the reason why many developers choose to hide implementation details using clever abstractions.
-In the end there is another solution - One can delegate abstracting part to some external library which exposes declarative API.
+In such cases You want to hide implementation details using abstractions, but this is additional effort which is not desirable.

-Tabulate tries to mitigate those little inconveniences by offering You third option.
+Tabulate tries to mitigate those little inconveniences with Kotlin DSL based declarative API.

-### You should consider using tabulate if:
+### You may want to consider using `tabulate` if:

 - You need to export objects into:
     - excel (xlsx),